LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Low-field (+mri) systems are predominantly composed of permanent magnets.
 Through the connection of these permanent magnets, a consistent magnetic field of up to 0.35 Tesla can be generated.
 However, this achievement comes at the cost of an average system weight of 14 tons.
 Despite their cost-effectiveness in production and maintenance, permanent magnets exhibit drawbacks such as high temperature dependence and a limited signal-to-noise ratio (SNR) due to the constrained field strength. [@Nitz2016]

 In particular, the advantages of the small design, the fast and simple image acquisition and the low costs are advantages that will become increasingly important in the future.
-However, the use of permanent magnets and their structure is particularly important in such systems.
+However, the use of permanent magnets and their structure is particularly important in such systems and need to be analysed.

 ### Magnet System

 %%Example_Hallbach_ring_with_cutouts_for_eight_magnets.png%%

-Many low-field MRI systems use permanent magnets, often arranged in specific configurations like a Hallbach array.
-These permanent magnets are simpler and more cost-effective than the superconducting magnets used in high-field systems.
+The positioning of permanent magnets holds a pivotal role in constructing an MRI and influencing the homogeneity of the B0 magnetic field.
 Halbach ring magnets [@Halbach1980DesignOP] have become a common design for low field (+mri) and (+nmr) systems [@cmr.a.20165].

-They have the ability to generate extremely homogeneous magnetic flux densities, produce virtually no stray fields and are particularly attractive for larger magnets as their design has the best flux-to-mass ratio [@Wickenbrock_2021].
+This positioning has the ability to generate extremely homogeneous magnetic flux densities, produce virtually no stray fields and is particularly attractive for larger magnets as their design has the best flux-to-mass ratio [@Wickenbrock_2021].

 A halbach ring of this type is usually based on a ring with permanent magnets arranged in a circle.
 The graphic \ref{Example_Hallbach_ring_with_cutouts_for_eight_magnets.png} shows an example (+cad) model of such a ring, in which in this case eight cubic `12x12x12mm`  magnets are embedded to generate homogeneous magnetic flux densities of around `20mT`.